 Another great way to practice?
 Cooking in Italian.
 Look up Italian recipes to make dinner.
 You can find simple and authentic recipes on giallozafferano.it.
 You’ll be guaranteed a more authentic dish than the American websites.

 If you'd rather dine out, try going to an Italian-owned restaurant and ordering in Italian, or even having a conversation.
 Ask around about what restaurants are run by Italians.
 Our personal favorites if you’re in New York are Lella Alimentari, Acqua Santa, Patrizia’s, I Trulli Enoteca, Keste Pizzeria, and Zagara Wine Bar.

 Italians are pretty accommodating about different accents, so no need to be worried.
 Just tell them you’re into Italian culture and trying to learn the language.

 Before you hit the club this Saturday night, check out rush tickets for your favorite Italian operas at Lincoln Center!
 Get hype for some good old-fashioned drama when you go see Don Giovanni, Tosca, La Traviata, and Aida.
 You might not understand every word, but the opera is shown with subtitles and translations.
 Plus, you’ll feel immersed in the culture.

-If you’d rather Netflix-and-cuddle this Friday night, here are some Italian movies to keep you company.
-A few personal favorites of Fluent City staff are: Io Non Ho Paura, a thriller that’s filmed from the perspective of a small boy, *La Vita e’ Bella *which won several Oscars — a drama-comedy about WWII.
+If you’d rather stay in and watch Netflix, here are some Italian movies to keep you company.
+A few personal favorites of Fluent City staff are: Io Non Ho Paura, a thriller that’s filmed from the perspective of a small boy, and La Vita e’ Bella, a drama-comedy about WWII.
 Also check out Malena, Le Notti Di Cabiria, and The Conformist.

 Do you feel more Italian yet?
 We thought so.